-To assist in the interpretation of this Policy, attached to this Policy are three Appendixes: (1) Appendix 1 is a preliminary penalty assessment worksheet; (2) Appendix 2 consists of seven penalty matrixes, one for each of the seven statutes most commonly enforced by NOAA; and (3)
+For use in the implementation of this Policy, there are three Appendixes attached: (1) Appendix 1 is a preliminary penalty assessment worksheet; (2) Appendix 2 consists of six penalty matrixes, for the eight statutes most commonly enforced by NOAA; and (3) Appendix 3 consists of eight offense level schedules, corresponding to one of the six matrixes listed in Appendix 2.
+A more detailed explanation for the use of the Appendixes is described herein.

-1 This Penalty Policy does not address, and is not meant to affect, NOAA's Summary Settlement Schedules or related delegations of authority.
+&lt;sup>1 This Penalty Policy does not address, and is not meant to affect, NOAA's Summary Settlement or related delegations of authority.